donyunardi/multiloadr/README.md

 ## Example

-If you're working on PackageA, which serves as a dependency for PackageB, and you want to enhance PackageA to examine its effect on a function within PackageB without rebuilding all packages, you can take the following steps when developing PackageB:
+Suppose you are currently working on PackageA, which functions as a dependency for PackageB, and you want to enhance a function in PackageA.

+This enhancement might necessitate an update to a function in PackageB as well.

+If you're developing both packages, you can use multiloadr to follow these steps:
 ``` r
 library(multiloadr)
 add_pkgs("packageA", "local-path-to-packageA")